cagedpenguin/haltech_elite_z33/README.txt

 * BETA - 20250804
 This map, after you train the throttle does let you drive to the tuners.
 Just keep it under 4k rpms.

+* DEV - 20250804
+This map is more of a clean up, This map is for a NA VQ35DE.
+This one is meant to replace the BETA map once I get enough logs showing the stability of the changes.
+For example,
+The NSP base map makes 3D grids for atmospheric pressure between -29 and +29 and up to 10k rpms.
+The VQ35DE doesn't need such huge grids for tuning, so cutting them down to up to 2.9 atmospheric and 8k rpms should be good enough.